|Forward this page to a friend|

 Many participants have told us about their resourceful ideas for acquiring wool, and we encourage you to pass along your tips to others.
 Email us your novel ideas, and we may share them via our email list or on the website here.

-As a reminder, please do not worry about wool getting into washing machines
+Please do not worry about wool getting into washing machines

 and hot water -- these are luxuries in Afghanistan.
 Please send acrylic blankets and garments to your local charities who usually prefer machine washable fibers and can